 If you have multiple liabilities, it may be best to have a combination of insurance plans rather than just one.
 Multiple term insurance policies could protect different future liabilities: the mortgage, private-school education, etc., and the term lengths may differ (e.g., a 30-year term for a 30-year mortgage or a 15-year term if the children are all finishing college within 12 years).
 Keep in mind, though, that these term policies will only pay out if the insured were to pass during the term.
 If you want to guarantee a payout for your loved ones, a permanent policy is your only option.

-Navy Mutual offers three different life insurance products:
+Navy Mutual offers two different life insurance products:

 - Level II Plus: A term insurance product that picks up where Servicemembers’ Group Life Insurance (SGLI) leaves off – providing flexible protection with a level premium.
 Level II Plus supplies between $50,000 and $1,500,000 in coverage for terms of at least five years.